buhrmi/buhrmi/README.md

 Here at the Shitcoin Society we offer full-stack web and app development services for tokenization projects, directly integrated with our [investment platform](https://www.shitcoinsociety.com) (currently in pre-alpha).

-The platform's APIs allow you to easily implement custom experiences for token holders and investors.
-And once your project is ready for graduation, all tokens can be seamlessly migrated to a supported blockchain of your choice.
-All without losing functionality.
+Our platform's APIs allow you to easily implement custom experiences for token holders and investors.
+And once your project is ready for graduation, you can migrate to a supported blockchain of your choice with a single click.
+All without losing any functionality.
 So let's get started!

 ### Open for collaboration